Jubblin/AsTeRICS-Grid/docs/documentation_user/10_faq.md

 ### Installing additional voices
 On most operating systems it's possible to install additional offline voices and afterwards use them in AsTeRICS Grid.
+A list of the offline and online voices currently available for each system can be downloaded here: [Overview Voices AG V1.2](https://github.com/user-attachments/files/18131362/Overview.Voices.AG.V1.2.pdf) (last updated: 2024-12)

 #### Microsoft Windows 10
 On Windows 10 follow these steps to install additional voices: